|

 much influence his playing still has on my approach.”

-Born and
+Born and raised in

 Chicago

-’s Morgan Park section,
+’s Morgan Park section, on

-to the early rock & roll of Little Richard, Buddy Holly, and Ritchie
+the early rock & roll of Little Richard, Buddy Holly, and Ritchie

 Valens.
 At age 11, unable to convince his parents to buy him a guitar, he